 Have you ever wondered how to solve a very big problem in your field of expertise, but aren't sure how?
 The Pitt Momentum Funds is one of many vehicles to take your brain on the ride of its life with the added bonus of awards and recognition with your colleagues and a chance to cross disciplines to tackle those very big world problems together.

 In the 2019–2020 academic year, Provost and Senior Vice Chancellor Ann E. Cudd and Senior Vice Chancellor for Research (SVCR) Rob A. Rutenbar collaborated to enhance and streamline internal funding opportunities for faculty research while continuing to support high-quality research, scholarship, and creative endeavors.

-The result was a jointly funded large-scale research development fund—the Pitt Momentum Funds—which restructured the University’s suite of internal funding programs (Central Research Development Fund, Social Science Research Initiative, and Special initiative to Promote Scholarly Activities in the Humanities) and adds a new SVCR/Provost Fund to provide allocations for research projects based on field of study and scope or size of project team.
+The result was a jointly funded large-scale research development fund—the Pitt Momentum Funds—which restructured the University’s suite of internal funding programs (Central Research Development Fund, Social Science Research Initiative, and Special initiative to Promote Scholarly Activities in the Humanities) and added a new SVCR/Provost Fund to provide allocations for research projects based on field of study and scope or size of project team.

 To kickoff new funding cycles, the Internal Funding Showcase event provides awardees a venue to share their work and receive recognition for their research findings, as well as engage with researchers from across the University.